AdaCore/langkit-query-language/user_manual/source/language_reference.rst

     :file: ../../lkql/build/railroad-diagrams/selector_arm.svg

 .. raw:: html

-    :file: ../../lkql/build/railroad-diagrams/selector_expr.svg
+Selectors are a special form of functions that return a lazy stream of values.

-Selectors are a special form of functions that return a lazy stream of node values.
 They're at the basis of the query DSL of LKQL, allowing the easy expression of traversal blueprints.

 For example, by default, the `Query expression`_ explores the tree via the default ``children`` selector.